 Module 5 – Maps to Pre-Hospital Emergency Medicine (PHEM) competency levels C & D for non healthcare professional pre-hospital care.
-It includes a final day of scenario practice and assessment with live casualties.
+It includes a final day of scenario practice and assessment.

 Modules 1,2,3 & 4 are available for cascade delivery by Trauma Resus certified inhouse instructors.

 Modules 2, 3 & 4 – All are 1 instructor for up to 12 students

 Module 5 – 1 instructor for up to 6 students

 FALP Module 1 Summary

 For non public contact officers / staff working in a very low risk environment e.g control centre / HQ

 1 module of pre-course E-Learning, which covers safe use of AED plus all other learning outcomes including child BLS (adult & infant covered on RQI).
 No practical training on child BLS or recovery position